 You can also find free security options like, and that convert spare Android or iOS devices into cameras for free.
 All three work well, but we're partial to the Android-only Salient Eye because it lets you arm and disarm your camera and will even turn on a siren if it detects motion while you're away.

-Camera-equipped doorbells likeand are also available.
-They send alerts to your phone when someone knocks or rings the doorbell and give you the option to pull up a live stream -- it's basically a digital peephole so you can see and talk to whoever's at your front door whether you're home or away (as long as your phone is connected to a cellular or Wi-Fi network).
-Unfortunately, we haven't reviewed any promising video doorbells yet, both SkyBell and Ring weren't fast or reliable enough at capturing video, but new models like are emerging that will hopefully change all that.
+Camera-equipped doorbells such as SkyBell and are also available.
+They send alerts to your phone when someone knocks or rings the doorbell and give you the option to pull up a live stream -- they're basically digital peepholes so you can see and talk to whoever's at your front door whether you're home or away (as long as your phone is connected to a cellular data or Wi-Fi network).

-August, Danalock and Kevo are Bluetooth-enabled, meaning they pair with your smartphone when you're within range and either auto-unlock or in the case of the Kevo, let you open the door by tapping the lock.
-In addition, August sells a separate $50 Connect hub if you want to access your lock remotely over Wi-Fi and you can upgrade your Danalock for an extra $20 if you'd like to have Z-Wave capabilities.
+August, Danalock and Kevo are Bluetooth-enabled, meaning they pair with your phone when you're within range and either auto-unlock or in the case of the Kevo, let you open the door by tapping the lock.
+In addition, August sells a separate Connect accessory if you want to access your lock remotely over Wi-Fi and you can upgrade your Danalock for an extra $20 if you'd like to have Z-Wave capabilities.

 August was our overall favorite for its easy installation, nice design and impressive performance.